racket/rhombus/design/class/class.md

 combined with `override` makes sense).
 If an interface is declared to be implemented both privately and normally (perhaps as a superinterface of a normally implemented interface), the interface is implemented normally.
-Indvidual method names of a privately implemented interface may overlap with methods of a normally implemented interface, in which case those methods are public.
+Individual method names of a privately implemented interface may overlap with methods of a normally implemented interface, in which case those methods are public.

-The `constructor` clause must either have an anonymous-function shape like `fun` (but with `constructor` in place of `fun`) or be followed by a blocking continaing an immediate function as an `entry_point`.
+The `constructor` clause must either have an anonymous-function shape like `fun` (but with `constructor` in place of `fun`) or be followed by a blocking containing an immediate function as an `entry_point`.
-Similarly, `binding` and `anotation` can have a pattern-rule shape or expect a meta-time `entry_point`; the `rule` form serves an `entry_point` for simple pattern-matching macro transformations.
+Similarly, `binding` and `annotation` can have a pattern-rule shape or expect a meta-time `entry_point`; the `rule` form serves an `entry_point` for simple pattern-matching macro transformations.
 (When `constructor` is specified, then typically `binding` and `annotation`